JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 $$p_\mathrm{Static} + p_\mathrm{Dynamic} = p_\mathrm{Stagnation}$$

-Where $p_\mathrm{Dynamic} = \frac{\rho v^2}{2}$ at a point in the flow where the flow velocity is $v$. the stagnation pressure is equal for the streamlines above and below the wing we can write
+Where $p_\mathrm{Dynamic} = \frac{\rho v^2}{2}$ at a point in the flow where the flow velocity is $v$.
+Assuming that the stagnation pressure is equal for the streamlines above and below the wing we can write

 $$p_\mathrm{Upper} + \frac{\rho v_\mathrm{Upper}^2}{2} = p_\mathrm{Lower} + \frac{\rho v_\mathrm{Lower}^2}{2}$$